 School of Trades, Technology and Mining

-- Acquisition of safety skills and awareness.
+- Good on-the-job safety skills and awareness.

 - Mature Student Status with acceptable scores on the College Placement Assessment or GED; OR